 5. Dwarf Birch

-Dwarf Birch is a compact variety ideal for small gardens, container planting, or rock gardens.
-Its slow growth and small stature make it manageable while still offering the beauty of birch foliage and delicate catkins.
-This variety adds texture and interest to areas with limited space.
+Dwarf Birch is a compact variety suited to small gardens, container planting, or rock gardens.
+Its slow growth and small stature make it manageable, though — as with the other cold-climate varieties here — it’s better suited to northern landscapes than Florida yards.

 6. Himalayan Birch